Fashion Dis, hosted by Ardra Shephard, debuts February 9 on AMI-tv - ExBulletin

 Fashion Dis, hosted by Ardra Shephard, debuts February 9 on AMI-tv

-TORONTO, January 11, 2022 / CNW / – Finally.
+Finally.
 An inclusive fashion TV show for people of all skill levels.
-AMI, in partnership with Nikki Ray media agency (Masters of Fire, The house to win), is pleased to announce the launch of Dis Mode hosted by Ardra Shephardon Wednesday February 9, at 8 p.m.
-Is on AMI-tv.
+AMI, in partnership with Nikki Ray Media Agency (Fire Masters, Home to Win), is pleased to announce the debut of Fashion Dis — hosted by Ardra Shephard — on Wednesday, February 9 at 8 p.m.
+EST on FRIEND-tv.

-Dis Mode promises to be a game-changer in the makeover space, defying traditional norms that lack inclusion.
-Each episode of Dis Mode celebrates the head-to-toe overhaul of a frustrated style researcher discouraged by an industry that lacks adaptation options.
+Fashion Dis promises to be a game-changer in the makeover arena, defying traditional norms that lack inclusion.
+Each episode of Fashion Dis celebrates the head-to-toe overhaul of a frustrated style seeker disheartened by an industry that lacks options for adaptation.

 From innovative clothing design to transformative beauty techniques, our team of experts reveal the latest fashion trends and show those ready to rock their best body exactly how to do it.

-“It’s exciting to be a part of something that has never been done before,” says the show’s creator and host.
-Ardra shephard.
-“I want people with disabilities looking for a stylish look Dis Mode to feel seen, to feel uplifted.
+“It’s exciting to be a part of something that has never been done before,” says creator and host Ardra Shephard.
+“I want stylish people with disabilities who watch Fashion Dis to feel seen, to feel uplifted.
 I hope this show challenges what people think about disability.
-And in our own way, I think Dis Mode can change culture. “
+And in our own way, I think Fashion Dis can change the culture.

-Ardra shephard is the influential Canadian writer behind the award-winning blog, Stumble in the air.
+Ardra Shephard is the influential Canadian writer behind the award-winning blog Tripping on Air.
 With international reach and reputation, Ardra is a leader in the chronic disease community.
-Ardra is the host of AMI-tv’s revolutionary new TV series Dis Mode and is a Healthline columnist (Ask Ardra Anything).
+Ardra is the host of AMI-tv’s groundbreaking new TV series Fashion Dis and is a columnist for Healthline (Ask Ardra Anything).

-Ardra writes regularly for international publications and has recently been on the cover of the National Multiple Sclerosis Society’s Momentum Magazine, the largest MS-related publication in the world (winter 2020).
-She helped MODE, InStyle, WebMD, Daily health and others.
-Ardra was named one of the best MS Bloggers “in the universe” by feedspot.com, and Yahoo Lifestyle reported that “@ms_trippingonair is the # 1 chronic disease account to follow on Instagram. “
+Ardra writes regularly for international publications and recently appeared on the cover of the National Multiple Sclerosis Society Momentum Magazine, the world’s largest MS-related publication (Winter 2020).
+She has contributed to FASHION, InStyle, WebMD, Everyday Health and others.
+Ardra was named one of feedspot.com’s Top MS Bloggers “in the Universe”, and Yahoo Lifestyle reported that “@ms_trippingonair is # 1 chronic disease account to follow on Instagram.”

 Ardra is a leader in the MS community on a mission to change mindsets about what it means to live with serious illness and have a disability reflected positively in a diverse society, while empowering chronically ill people to take their place in the world.